leogiraldimg/az900-exam-preparation/README.md

 - When you delete resource group, all the resources contained in that resource group are also deleted
   - Also deletes the metadata of all contained resources
 - Can include resources from different Azure regions
+- Quotas for resources in Azure Resource Groups are per region rather than per subscription

 ###### Logical grouping